Nivaturimika/Katerina-Engine/docs/extensions.md

 ### New defines

-Alice adds a handful of new defines:
+KatEngine adds a handful of new defines:

 - `factories_per_state`: Factories allowed per state, default 8
 - `alice_speed_1`: Speed 1 in miliseconds